jctk/drivers-docs-jctk/src/content/docs/auxiliaries/generic/arduino-simple-switcher/arduino-simple-switcher.md

 ---
-title: Arduino Roof
+title: Arduino Simple Switcher
-categories: ["auxiliary"]
+categories: ["auxiliaries"]
-description: Arduino Roof.
+description: Arduino Simple Switcher.
-thumbnail: ./arduino-roof.webp
+thumbnail: ./arduino-simple-switcher.webp
 ---

 > [!NOTE]
 > There is no available documentation for this driver.
 Please help us document this driver by submitting a [Pull Request](https://github.com/indilib/drivers-docs).